-Persons with acute PCR-confirmed COVID-19 should not be vaccinated until after they have recovered from acute illness and the criteria for discontinuation of isolation have been met.
-The optimal minimum interval between a natural infection and vaccination is not yet known, but thought to be 3 months.
+Persons with acute PCR-confirmed COVID-19, including persons who are in-between doses, should not be vaccinated until after they have recovered from acute illness and the criteria for discontinuation of isolation have been met as per government advice.
+The optimal minimum interval between a natural infection and vaccination is not yet known.
+An interval of 3 months could be considered.